filecoin-project/filecoin-docs/content/en/smart-contracts/fundamentals/the-filecoin-virtual-machine/index.md

 ##### Role management

-The contract has to specify the admin of the DataDAO either during the creation of the contract or through a permission change contract call.
+The contract has to specify the admin of the Data DAO either during the creation of the contract or through a permission change contract call.

 ##### ERC20 token

-The DataDAO should be the minter of a standard ERC20 token $DATA and have the ability to mint $DATA.
+The Data DAO should be the minter of a standard ERC20 token $DATA and have the ability to mint $DATA.
 For example, a [ERC20PresetMinterPauser contract](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/presets/ERC20PresetMinterPauser.sol) from OpenZeppelin can be used.

-##### Publish a deal to the DataDAO
+##### Publish a deal to the Data DAO

 Storage providers should seal the data and publish the deal information to the market actor by calling `publish_deal` on the market actor.
-The DataDAO will act as the client of the deal.
-(The command to seal the data and generate deal information are under development and will be updated here when more information is available) (p.s. [`publish_deal` is called `publish_storage_deals` in the mock solidity API](https://github.com/Zondax/fevm-solidity-mock-api/blob/master/contracts/v0.8/MarketAPI.sol#L170)).
+The Data DAO will act as the client of the deal.
+(The command to seal the data and generate deal information are under development and will be updated here when more information is available) ([`publish_deal` is called `publish_storage_deals` in the mock solidity API](https://github.com/Zondax/fevm-solidity-mock-api/blob/master/contracts/v0.8/MarketAPI.sol#L170)).

-The market actor will call the [AuthenticateMessage](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0044.md) native method on the DataDAO contract to know if this deal should be created.
+The market actor will call the [AuthenticateMessage](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0044.md) native method on the Data DAO contract to know if this deal should be created.
 This method will be called using the FRC42 method number as specified in the linked FRC.

 You can handle this callback by exposing a `handle_filecoin_method(uint64, uint64, bytes)` Solidity method, which is how the FEVM runtime routes inbound FRC42 calls.
 See [this example](https://github.com/lotus-web3/client-contract/blob/8b53caadd9f7b028f897dfcd28ec2ca9ae98b9e3/src/DealClient.sol#LL49).

-The DataDAO contract should check if the deal was published according to its business logic.
+The Data DAO contract should check if the deal was published according to its business logic.
 For our example:

-- If the SP has an `admin` role, all the deals created by the SP should be accepted, and the DataDAO contract should start tracking the proposal and the number of replications of this CID
+- If the SP has an `admin` role, all the deals created by the SP should be accepted, and the Data DAO contract should start tracking the proposal and the number of replications of this CID
-- If the CID of the deal does not have enough replications, the DataDAO contract should allow the creation of this deal
+- If the CID of the deal does not have enough replications, the Data DAO contract should allow the creation of this deal
-- The DataDAO should reject other deals, not in the above cases
+- The Data DAO should reject other deals, not in the above cases

-The DataDAO contract should mint some $DATA and send it to the storage provider who successfully published the deal.
+The Data DAO contract should mint some $DATA and send it to the storage provider who successfully published the deal.

 ![Diagram showing the relationship between Market Actor, Client Contracts, and storage providers within the Filecoin network.](client-market-sp-mesh.png)

 [Reference](https://github.com/lotus-web3/client-contract)

-##### Retrieve the information and data from the DataDAO
+##### Retrieve the information and data from the Data DAO

-- The DataDAO contract should have a method that provides all the deals managed by it.
+- The Data DAO contract should have a method that provides all the deals managed by it.
-- The DataDAO contract should have a method that provides all the CIDs it wants to replicate and the current number of replications, and the desired number of replications.
+- The Data DAO contract should have a method that provides all the CIDs it wants to replicate and the current number of replications, and the desired number of replications.
   - It should have a mechanism to refresh the number of replications based on the `stard_epoch` and `end_epoch` attributes of each deal it manages.
 - Users can retrieve the data of the CID by using the `lotus client retrieve` command.

 #### Possible future directions

-Instead of letting contract admins decide which CIDs to preserve, the DataDAO contract can implement different mechanisms to decide what to store.
+Instead of letting contract admins decide which CIDs to preserve, the Data DAO contract can implement different mechanisms to decide what to store.
 For example, the contract can let users vote on what to store, or they can let $DATA holders vote.

-The DataDAO contract can decide how to incentivize SPs by implementing their business logic about how to distribute $DATA or introduce tokenomics such as staking.
+The Data DAO contract can decide how to incentivize SPs by implementing their business logic about how to distribute $DATA or introduce tokenomics such as staking.

 ### Perpetual Storage